 I am a writer and music enthusiast based out of the SF Bay Area, California.
 I’m always interested in discovering new and different music no matter what the genre so feel free to hit me up anytime if you know about something I should be listening to or if you just wanna talk music in general.
 Peace!

-*This is part of our State Of The Art series, showcasing bands every Monday from the featured state*
+*This is a part of our State Of The Art series, showcasing bands every Monday from the featured state.*

-This month’s State is Nebraska!
+This month’s state is Maryland!

 Hailing from Upper Marlboro, Maryland, melodic death metal/post-hardcore band, Louder Than Quiet brings a unique brand of high-decibel, eclectic variety.
 Since originally forming in 2010, the quintet consisting of Urico (vocals), Domo (bass), Anthony “Airospace” (drums), Danny (lead guitar), and Alireza (guitar and vocals) came together while in high school when they discovered their common interest for heaviness in music.
 They’ve since greatly expanded their fanbase through consistently performing in Washington DC and surrounding areas.
 Continue reading →